vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-16-getting-started-with-spring-data-envers.md

 </dependency>
 ```

-_For some odd reason, you'll need add `org.aspectj:aspectjweaver` dependency to
+_For some odd reason, you'll need to add `org.aspectj:aspectjweaver` dependency to
 the project._

 We'll start with the User entity